 But when the negative self talk becomes chronic, it can debilitate our self esteem.

 See if you can catch yourself the next time you engage in self criticism.
 And instead of letting that voice bully and belittle you, try confronting that voice with a little bit of cool logic.

 You see, most of the negative scripts we let run in our heads just aren’t true.
 But we’re so used to hearing them that we let them slide.

-What do you do to feel more confident?
+What do you do to respect yourself and feel more confident?
 Tell us in the comments below.